subhanikaithepalli/subhanikaithepalli/README.md

 - 🌱 I’m currently learning **React JS**

-- ⚡ Tech enthusiast with a passion for blending code and culture, especially Japanese traditions.
+- ⚡ Tech enthusiast passionate about blending code and culture, especially Japanese traditions.
 - I believe that you will become what you think.
 I believe in the quote **The only limits on your life are those that you set yourself.** from "The monk who sold his ferrary" and **“Those who do not remember the past are condemned to repeat it.”** from The Intelligent Investor by Benjamin Graham.

 - 💬 Ask me about **HTML, CSS, JS, PYTHON, SQL**